 GB661 Financial Accounting Problems I (3.00 cr.)

-Prerequisite: GB603 or GB613.
+Prerequisite: GB603 or GB613 and GB619.
 Focuses on the interpretation and preparation of financial statements.
 Topics include detailed review of accounting cycle; the measurement and reporting problems of various assets, liability, and equity accounts; revenues and expense; and interpretation and preparation of financial statements.
 Students learn to prepare, understand, and interpret financial statements.
 Reference made to pronouncements of the AICPA, FASB, SEC, and other authoritative sources.

 GB700 Ethics and Social Responsibility (3.00 cr.)
 Prerequisite: All foundation courses.
-This course has two primary objectives: to provide a practical, action-oriented approach to business ethics that helps individuals who work in corporations and organizations decide what to do when they are faced with an ethical dilemma, and to explore modern corporate social responsibility-an approach to management that guides organizations beyond creating an ethical environment in the workplace.
+This course has two primary objectives: to provide a practical, action-oriented approach to business ethics that helps individuals who work in corporations and organizations decide what to do when they are faced with an ethical dilemma, and to explore modern corporate social responsibility an approach to management that guides organizations beyond creating an ethical environment in the workplace.
 While pursuing these objectives, students study alternative perspectives on a wide range of contemporary business issues through readings and case studies.
 Ultimately, students see the extent to which ethics and moral and social responsibilities are intertwined.
+Prerequisite: All foundation courses.
+Develops frameworks for the identification and analysis of strategic and tactical operating decisions in the context of the risks and consequences associated with unforeseen events and unpredictable environments.
+Enterprise decisions on quality management, automation, the supply chain, and product development are evaluated in an environment of opportunities and adverse risks.